mekowalski/beer-log-rails-js/AUTH.md

-  (don't know how to delete my cookie in browser) -routes is currently GET '/logout', to: 'sessions#destroy', not curious why HTTP isn't POST -lesson advised against GET '/logout' and to use POST '/logout'
+  (don't know how to delete my cookie in browser) -routes is currently GET '/logout', to: 'sessions#destroy', not curious why HTTP isn't POST -lesson advised against GET '/logout' and to use POST '/logout' -logout properly works to reset session and redirect to login page -root page properly works by not giving access to app without logging in first